grscheller/neovim-notes/VimFactoids.md

 | `h`    | all previous modes only when in help |
 | `r`    | for *hit-enter* and *more* prompts   |

-You can send mouse events directly to some terminal emulators instead of the editor by holding down the SHIFT key.
+You can send mouse events directly to some terminal emulator programs instead of the editor by holding down the SHIFT key.

 When I first started using the mouse in Vim, I found it helpful to just set `mouse=n`.
 As I got more comfortable